nazwhale/mysite/src/pages/blog/2018-12-23-first-coding-steps.md

 2. Get set up
 3. Find a course

 Most people never get past 1 and spend a week on 2.

-You should aim to get through both couple of hours.
+You should aim to get through both in a couple of hours.